-- = £52,971 total fee for a Block Licence covering 100 individual self-contained dwellings - 33.
-The Council recognises that where the same applicant seeks licences in respect of more than one dwelling in the same building, there will be some efficiencies in respect of the necessary checks that are required to be carried out in relation to the building, the proposed licence holder and in the administration of the licence documentation.
-This fee structure recognises the efficiencies where a Block Licence could be granted by the Council.

-34. The Council has also considered whether to apply a flexible fee structure to individual property licences where an applicant has more than one self-contained dwelling within a Block Building.
+- 13. The Council recognises that where the same applicant seeks licences in respect of more than one dwelling in the same building, there will be some efficiencies in respect of the necessary checks that are required to be carried out in relation to the building, the proposed licence holder and in the administration of the licence documentation.
+This fee structure recognises the efficiencies where a Block Licence could be granted by the Council. - 14.
+The Council has also considered whether to apply a flexible fee structure to individual property licences where an applicant has more than one self-contained dwelling within a Block Building.
 It has decided not to do so.
 This is because the Council's experience is that the wider management and enforcement costs it is permitted to reflect in the fee are similar per dwelling, when viewed across the city.
 Some of the efficiencies in offering a Block Licence are gained due to the fact that the entire building is under common control and management.
 The Council also draws comparison with where an applicant may have a number of individually licensed properties across the city.
-In these circumstances the fairest and simplest way to calculate the fee is to divide it amongst the thousands of Property Licence holders.
+In these circumstances the fairest and simplest way to calculate the fee is to divide it amongst the thousands of property licence holders.
 The current fee structure also provides for an accredited fee.
 Where landlords have become accredited, including those with larger or multiple property portfolios and those who own an entire block of dwellings do benefit from a lower fee licence.